The model companions of set theory: Introduction

+\item In \S \ref{sec:modelcompanZFCgen} we offer reasons for the necessity of an expansion of the language of set theory, which includes at least predicates for the $\Delta_0$-properties, and eventually also for the universally Baire predicates.

-The paper is structured as follows: \begin{itemize} \item \S \ref{sec:boolvalmod} recalls few important results on boolean-valued structures and generic absoluteness. \item \S \ref{sec:modeltheoreticcompl} recalls the basic facts on model companionship and on Robinson's infinite forcing. \item In \S \ref{sec:modelcompsetth} we perform and justify the extension of the first order language of set theory, roughly described above, so to include predicates for all $\Delta_0$-formulae; after relativizing the notion of model completeness to the generic multiverse, Theorem \ref{thm:omegaVmodcompl} shows that (assuming large cardinals) the theory of $H_{\omega_1}$ is the model companion of the theory of $V$ relative to the generic multiverse for the language admitting predicates for all $\Delta_0$-formulae. \item In \S \ref{sec:modcompletUBpred} we offer reasons for the necessity of a further expansion of the language of set theory, which includes all universally Baire predicates. \item \S \ref{sec:modcompanUBpred} gives the proof of Theorem \ref{thm:Vmodcompl} showing that in a language admitting predicates for all the universally Baire sets, the theory of $H_{\omega_1}$ is the model companion of the theory of $V$, if we assume the existence of class many Woodin cardinals. \item \S \ref{sec:modcomplforcax} extends the above result to the theory of $H_{\omega_2}$ assuming forcing axioms, and to the theory $\ZFC+V=L$. \end{itemize}
+\item \S \ref{sec:boolvalmod} first recalls few important results on boolean-valued structures and generic absoluteness.
+Then we perform and justify the extension of the first order language of set theory, roughly described before, so to include predicates for all $\Delta_0$-formulae; after relativizing the notion of model completeness to the generic multiverse, Theorem \ref{thm:omegaVmodcompl} shows that for this expanded language the theory of $H_{\omega_1}$ is the model companion of the theory of $V$ relative to the generic multiverse.